cryptocode/nanocap/README.md

 ## Configure

-Before running nanocap, create `nanocap.config` and map it.
-This makes config changes persistent between docker runs.
+Before running nanocap, create `nanocap.config` on the host.

 Replace `device_ip` with the IP from the above `nanocap --if` command.

 ```
 {